ktekinay/Xojo-Tokenizer/README.md

 * After an operator may come a number or `(` to start another group.
 * After a `)` may come another `)` or an operator.
 * Numbers may be positive or negative integers, doubles, or scientific notation.

+We also define how we will preprocess the equation string:

+1. Strings will be UTF-8-encoded and trimmed.
+1. The current position will always point to the next byte that is not whitespace.

 With these in mind we define our `Token` subclasses: